St. Andrew's Abbey, Bruges: St. Andrew's Abbey, Zevenkerken

 In 1898 Dom Gerard van Caloen, a monk from Maredsous Abbey founded a new monastic community close to the site of the previous one, for the specific intention of training missionaries.
 Léon Ockerhout, uncle of Dom Gérard, donated seven acres of the Beisbroek area for the construction of an abbey complex.
 The new monastery, St. Andrew's Abbey, Zevenkerken (Sint-Andriesabdij van Zevenkerken), was built in 1899–1900, in Neo-Romanesque-Byzantine style.
 In 1901, St. Andrew's Abbey was incorporated into the Brazilian Congregation, but was detached from it in 1920 to form the Congregation of the Annunciation.

 The abbey church contains seven chapels in various styles, one for each of the seven great basilicas of Rome, whence the name of the new foundation (which means "seven churches" in Dutch).
 A school was established here in 1910, the present Abdijschool van Zevenkerken ("Zevenkerken Abbey School"), a prestigious boarding school and part of St. Andrew's Abbey.

-Gaspar Lefebvre made significant pastoral contributions to the liturgical movement by publishing from 1920 to 1959 biligual missals from Latin into English, French, Dutch, and Italian.
+Gaspar Lefebvre made significant pastoral contributions to the liturgical movement by publishing from 1920 to 1959 bilingual missals from Latin into English, French, Dutch, and Italian.
 His work was widely used in English-speaking areas.
 From 1950 to 2006, the monks published the periodical "Heiliging".

 In 1967 the abbey founded the Monastery Saint-Andrew of Clerlande.